 An open market gives clients many opportunities to choose their service provider and they’ll be looking for added value.
 In order to stand out from the crowd, you’ll have to employ some upselling techniques to ensure 100 percent customer satisfaction.

-Offering your wedding video studio clients raw footage is one of the possibilities but should you even consider such an added perk?
+Offering your wedding video clients raw footage is one of the possibilities, but should you even consider such an added perk?

 Raw footage can be offered to customers on various occasions.
 Relevance of the service and anticipating the needs of your specific clientele will help you determine which approach can result in your studio’s sustainable growth.

 Upselling is all about offering your clients variety.
 The packages you have available for them form up a big part of the strategy.
 Packages should be made available to cater to individual needs – from the most basic to the most comprehensive product demands.

 Think about the services you’re going to feature in each of the packages and whether the provision of raw footage should be one of the available perks.
 Wedding videography studios rely on many additional upselling techniques to stand out from the crowd.

 Do your clients want to have online video delivery?
 Are they looking for HD and Blu-ray video quality?

 These are two great options to offer on top of the standard wedding videography services.
 Reputable videographers also rely on live streaming of the ceremony, same-day editing, virtual reality videos and cloud delivery.
 These are nice added perks that some clients may be willing to spend additional money on.